ploomber/contributing/contributing/setup.md

 If you get stuck in the contribution process, send us a message on [Slack](https://ploomber.io/community) and we'll help you.
 ```

 This is a general guide applicable to all our projects (JupySQL, Ploomber, sklearn-evaluation, ploomber-engine, etc.).
 However, there might be particular details in some repositories so check out the `CONTRIBUTING.md` (located in the root directory) for the project you want to contribute to.

 For a more detailed introduction to open-source contributions, check out our [blog post](https://ploomber.io/blog/open-source/).

+This guide will help you:

+1. Configure your development environment (necessary for both code and documentation contributions)
+2. Crete a local copy of the project you'll contribute to

-This guide will help you configure your development environment, a pre-requisite for contributing code (bug fixes, new features) or documentation improvements; by the end, you'll be able to make changes to the code (or documentation), test them locally, and prepare your changes for a Pull Request.
+By the end of this tutorial, you'll be able to make changes to the code (or documentation), and test them locally.
 ## Pre-requisites

 Setting up your environment requires [miniconda](https://docs.conda.io/en/latest/miniconda.html), once installed, verify it's working with: